infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 {% /codes %}

-### `@Retry` annotation
+### `@Retry` Annotation

 `@Retry` annotation takes a class implementing `WithRetry` as parameter.

-It can be used as a method annotation to define a retry policy on a specific task
+It can be used as a method annotation to define a retry policy on a specific task:

 {% codes %}